uikit/uikit-site/docs/pages/close.md

 ## Accessibility

-The Close component will handle setting the appropriate WAI-ARIA Roles and Properties.
+The Close component handles setting the appropriate WAI-ARIA Roles and Properties.

-The element will have a `role="button"` and a property `aria-label`.
+The element has a `role="button"` and a property `aria-label`.

 ***